Quick Answer

 ~$12 | 315 lumens max | AA | IPX4 | ~85g

-At this price, you can put one in every room, every vehicle, and every kit without hesitation.
+At this price, you can put one in every room, every vehicle, and every kit without thinking twice.
 The PX22 runs on a single AA cell — the most universally available battery on the planet.
 Output is modest but genuinely useful, and the focus ring lets you adjust between flood and spot.
-I buy these in three-packs and scatter them.
+I buy these in three-packs and scatter them everywhere.
 Con: IPX4 is splash-resistant, not submersible.
 Aluminum body is thin.
 Best for: Budget backup for every location.
-Ideal survival kit flashlight for beginners.

 Quick Comparison Table

 Last verified: April 2026.
 Specs reflect manufacturer ANSI FL1 ratings where available.
-Josh re-verifies pricing and specifications quarterly.
+I re-verify pricing and specifications quarterly.

 ModelTypeMax OutputLow-Mode RuntimePower SourceWater RatingWeightApprox.
 PriceBest Use